Bandyboy03/data_146/Project1.md

 stretch_data = data[(data['country'].isin(['Germany', 'Italy', 'France', 'Spain'])) & ((data['year'] == 2007) | (data['year'] == 2002))]
 ```
 ## Question 6
-You have been introduced to four logical operators thus far: &, ==, | and ^.
-Describe each one including its purpose and function.
-Provide an example of how each might be used in the context of programming.

 The logical operators &, ==, |, and ^ are used in conditional statements or functions that include two values/variables.

 &, the AND operator, returns true if both conditional statements are true.